 In 1816 Charles Gould aka Morgan 1st Baronet was elected Fellow of the Royal Society in recognition of his investment in agricultural improvements.

-[his daughter] Elizabeth Gould was born to Charles Gould aka Morgan 1st Baronet and Jane Morgan.
+Elizabeth Gould was born to Charles Gould aka Morgan 1st Baronet and Jane Morgan.
+She married Rowley Lascelles and had issue.